 2006 Invited to show ten of his works and two reconstructions of ‘Please, walk on here’ at the ‘Zero.
 Avant-garde Internationale des années 1950-60’ collective at the Kunst Palast Museum in Düsseldorf and later at the Musée d’Art Moderne in Saint Etienne.
 In the historical Piazza Dante in Naples, he presents the performance-event ‘A weapon of Peace’ where, raised up in the air from a crane, he holds a small sphere full of coloured paint that he throws down onto the canvas in a seraphic gesture.

 The action is accompanied by the music of Charlemagne Palestine.
-The performance is organised in conjunction with Rosanna Chiessi’s Archivio Storico Pari e Dispari followed by the ‘Shozo Shimamoto.
+The performance is organised in conjunction with Rosanna Chiessi’s Archivio Storico Pari&Dispari followed by the ‘Shozo Shimamoto.
 Opere anni ’50-’90’ exhibition at the Morra Foundation.
 The Chinese Government invite him to hold performances in Beijing and Chang Xing.

 2009 For ‘Roma.
-Road to Contemporary Art’, Shimamoto shows two works in different exhibitions: - ‘Cose mai viste II’, by Achille Bonito Oliva at Palazzo Barberini, dedicated to works from the artists’ private collections, and at the Palazzo delle Esposizioni, with the Fondazione Morra, the Archivio Pari & Dispari, and the Associazione Shozo Shimamoto.
+Road to Contemporary Art’, Shimamoto shows two works in different exhibitions: ‘Cose mai viste II’, by Achille Bonito Oliva at Palazzo Barberini, dedicated to works from the artists’ private collections, and at the Palazzo delle Esposizioni, with the Fondazione Morra, the Archivio Pari&Dispari, and the Associazione Shozo Shimamoto.
+Invited to the 53rd Venice Biennial “Making Worlds”, with the other members of Gutai.
 He takes part in the collective exhibition ‘Madre Coraggio: l’arte’ organised by Achille Bonito Oliva as part of the Ravello Festival.
-He holds a solo exhibition at the ‘VV8 arte contemporanea’ Gallery in Reggio Emilia, in conjunction with the Associazione Shozo Shimamoto, entitled ‘La danza del colore’, with a performance by choreographer Mauro Bigonzetti and four dancers from the Fondazione Nazionale di Danza Aterballetto who bring to life the wedding dresses made by Shimamoto for the action in Punta Campanella.
+He holds a solo exhibition at the ‘VV8 arte contemporanea’ Gallery in Reggio Emilia, in conjunction with the Associazione Shozo Shimamoto, entitled ‘La danza del colore’, with a performance by choreographer Mauro Bigonzetti and four dancers from the Fondazione Nazionale della Danza Aterballetto who bring to life the wedding dresses made by Shimamoto for the action in Punta Campanella.

 2013 On January 25th 2013, Shozo Shimamoto dies in Osaka.
 The work of the Association continues in his name, safeguarding and promoting the image of the master.